WolfoIsBestWolf/ror2-WolfFixes/mod_WolfoFixes/README.md

 Charged Perferator rolling for crit instead of inheriting like other procs.

-Unstable Transmitters effect being removed by cleansing effects. *(Its tagged as cooldownby accident)*
+Unstable Transmitters effect being removed by cleansing effects. *(Accidentally tagged as a cooldown buff)*

 Regenerative Scrap being scrappable

 Executive Card no longer fails if you open Multi Shops *too quickly*.

-For Retool, Enigma, Bottled Chaos
+For Retool, Enigma, Bottled Chaos, Functional Couple:
 - Sawmerang not bleeding if you don't have the equipment.
 - Milky Chrysalis flight will always have wings.

 Corrects various wrong item descriptions.

+Removes Warbanner from Best Buddy's above level 99, to avoid spam and lag.

 ```
 Some item tags were adjusted, to better match others.
 - Equipment items unblacklisted for Scavs.
 - Nkuhanas Opinion blacklisted from all monsters.
-(Undodgeable instant death, unpredictable procs)
+(Undodgeable instant death, unpredictable activations)
 - Kinetic Dampner blacklisted from all monsters.
-(Undodgeable instant death, as melee)
+(Undodgeable instant death as melee)
 - Egocentrism blacklisted for Mithrix.
 (Too opressive against melee, like Mired Urn)
 - Hunters Harpoon missing OnKill.
 ```